ChrstnGrx/ChrstnGrx/README.md

 ### 👋 &nbsp;Hey there!
 I'm Christine.

 I am software engineering student who is currently attending Polytechnique Montréal.
 My key interests are fullstack development, frontend, UX/UI and product management.
-Feel free to contact me if you are interested in any of my projects, or even just to chat up about the latest in the tech world.
+Feel free to contact me if you are interested in any of my projects.

 <!--
 Generate badges: https://shields.io/